 France boss Deschamps offers reassuring Benzema injury update as he reveals knock is 'nothing dramatic'

-France striker Karim Benzema limped out of Tuesday's friendly against Bulgaria although Didier Deschamps has insisted that the injury is "nothing dramatic".
+France striker Karim Benzema limped out of Tuesday's friendly against Bulgaria, however Didier Deschamps has insisted that the injury is "nothing dramatic".

 The Real Madrid star has been recalled to the national team after a six-year absence and is poised to play a starring role for his country at Euro 2020.

-It was, therefore, a worrying sign when the 33-year-old had to be taken off during the 3-0 win over Bulgaria although it appears that the injury is only knock and will not keep Benzema out of the meeting with Germany on June 15.
+It was worrying for France when the 33-year-old had to be taken off during the 3-0 win over Bulgaria, but it appears that the injury is not serious and will not keep Benzema out of the meeting with Germany on June 15.

 Editors' Picks